mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *‘Umdat al-Talib* by Mansur b.
 Yunus al-Buhuti

 This is often the first text studied with a teacher covering each bab in fiqh.
 It should be read with its commentary, *Hidayat al-Raghib* by Ibn Qa’id al-Najdi.
 He mentions qawa’id, conditions, exceptions, and basic reasoning underlying each mas'alah.
 These are the most important things to learn for a student before moving onto the intermediate level.
+Use *al-Qawa'id al-Kulliyyah* by Ibn al-Mibrad to memorize the conditions, pillars, and categorizations of each bab.

 - *Dalil al-Talib li-Nayl al-Marib* by Mar’i b.
 Yusuf al-Karmi